 Building a pond isn’t always an option.
 Even small ones won’t always work.
 If you don’t have a yard to put a pond in or just no room in your yard, a container pond is a great alternative.
 You can use a large plastic pond, a metal tub, or any other kind of water-tight container.
 You can even caulk holes in a container, such as a planter, to make it water-tight.
 Simply add gravel and rocks to the bottom, and fill with water.
 Add a filter and an aerator.
 Then, choose a few floating aquatic plants.
 What you get is a miniature koi pond that’s as cute as it is practical.
 You can place these containers on patios and porches and in entryways.

-Make a fountain koi-friendly
+Make a Fountain Koi-friendly

 Fountains can double as koi ponds with a bit of tweaking.
 Adding a filter, reducing the power of the fountain, and making sure that the water is chemical free will turn your landscape accent into a functioning pond.
 If you already have a fountain, this is a great choice.
 Otherwise, shop for smaller fountains that could be added to your small space.
 Fountains can be tricky to choose and install.
-If you want to make sure that your fountain is a good home for koi, it’s a good idea to get professional help installing it.
+If you want to make sure that your fountain is a good home for koi, it’s a good idea to get professional help installing your garden pond fountain.

 Deciding whether a miniature koi pond is the right choice for your small space